codefarma/mwp-framework/README.md

 $ wp mwp add-class myplugin-slug New\Class
 ```

-Visit the [boilerplate repository](https://github.com/Miller-Media/wp-plugin-boilerplate) to get a quick rundown of the development tools available to you through modern wordpress.
+Visit the [boilerplate repository](https://github.com/Miller-Media/wp-plugin-boilerplate) to get a quick rundown of the development tools available to you through mwp application framework.

 ### Distribute It
 When you are ready to build a new release of your plugin, that's easy too: